jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 ---

-Union types are a powerful tool which is often overlooked.
-At work I've been using Flow, which thankfully supports union types.
-As I've refactored more of our code to use union types, I've noticed that our bundle size has been steadily increasing!
+Union types are powerful yet often overlooked.
+At work I've been using Flow, which thankfully supports [union types][flow-union].
+But as I've refactored more of our code to use union types, I've noticed that our bundle size has been steadily increasing!